 FireSmart: Reduce Your Wildfire Risk

-Wildfires can travel from forest or grassland areas to homes and business within the community.
-They can also start in the community, along highways and back roads, and move to the backcountry.
-While a wall of flame (direct heat) is what concerns most people, it is the embers (unburned fuels that get picked up in the wind and carried ahead of the fire) that can create a taxing situation on our fire suppression resources because of their travel distance and spread which cause spot fires along the way.
+It is often the wall of flame (direct heat) that concerns most people; however, it is the embers (unburned fuels that get picked up in the wind and carried ahead of the fire) that can create a taxing situation on our fire suppression resources, because of their travel distance and spread, which cause spot fires along the way.
 It is for this reason that we must focus our attentions on reducing ignition spots around our home/business to help prevent property loss.

 No area in Merritt is free from wildfire risk.